ScottArbeit/Grace/README.md

 ### Optional file locking
 If your repository includes large binary files, like edited video, graphics, or game artifacts, you need to make sure that only one person at a time edits each file.
 Grace will support optional file locking at the directory level to ensure that you don't have to re-do work.

+(Don't worry... if you don't need file locking, you don't have to turn it on.)

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)
 ### A simple Web API
 Grace Server is a modern Web API application.
 Like Grace's CLI, the Web API is easy to use, and easy to understand.